Borrow a Roku!

 Borrow a Chromecast!

 To use Chromecast you must have Wi-Fi and a HDMI input on your television.
-Plug the Chromecast into your TV, connect it to your Wi-Fi and “cast” your digital content to your TV, including free movies and television from HOOPLA!
+Plug the Chromecast into your TV, connect it to your Wi-Fi and “cast” your digital content to your TV, including free movies and television from HOOPLA, and Kanopy!

 Both Roku and Chromecast must be picked up and dropped off at the West Tisbury library.
 Please do not place device into the drop box.
 Streaming devices are on loan for 2 weeks.